bitshares/tapin/README.md

 # Tapin

-`tapin` is a python-based faucet for Graphene-based blockchains (e.g.  BitShares).
+`tapin` is a python-based faucet for PeerPlays.

 ## Installation